thedimlebowski/Trading-Gym/README.md

 ## Compatibility with OpenAI gym

 Our environments API is strongly inspired by OpenAI gym.
-We aim to entirely base it upon OpenAI Gym architecture and add Trading Gym to the list of available OpenAI environments.
+We aim to entirely base it upon OpenAI Gym architecture and propose Trading Gym as an additional OpenAI environment.

 ## Examples